-Provisions of Chapter 40-63 were again modified by 2009 House Bill Nos.
-1324 and 1428 and Senate Bill No. 2060.
-Senate Bill No. 2060 expanded the renaissance zone law to include tax incentives for the repair or remodeling of public utility infrastructure and for leasehold improvements to property.
-The bill allowed a property owner that is not participating in a renaissance zone project to claim state income tax credits equal to the amount invested by the property owner to complete changes in utility services or a building structure necessary because of changes made to property that is part of a renaissance zone project.
+Provisions of Chapter 40-63 also were modified by 2009 Senate Bill No. 2060 and House Bill Nos.
+1324 and 1428 and Senate Bill No. 2060 expanded renaissance zone provisions to include tax incentives for the purchase, lease, or repair of public utility infrastructure and for leasehold improvements to property.
+The bill allowed a property owner that is not participating in a renaissance zone project to claim state income tax credits equal to the amount invested by the property owner to complete required changes in utility services or building structure due to the property inclusion as a zone project.
+The bill also allowed the State Board of Equalization to grant a full or partial property tax exemption on public utility infrastructure rehabilitated as a zone project.
 House Bill No. 1428 provided that if a city finds that renaissance zone projects have satisfactorily completed one or more blocks within the renaissance zone, a city may request the Department of Commerce withdraw those blocks from the renaissance zone and replace them with other blocks.
-The bill allowed the Department of Commerce to approve a city's request to extend the duration of renaissance zone status in increments up to five years.
-The bill also increased the total amount of income tax credits allowed for renaissance zone investments to \$7.5 million.
-The final change made in 2009 removed a statutory reference to the optional long-form income tax return, which was eliminated.
+The bill allowed the Department of Commerce to approve a city's request to extend the duration of renaissance zone status in increments up to 5 years.
+The bill also increased the total amount of income tax credits allowed for investments by all taxpayers in renaissance fund organizations to \$7.5 million.
+The final change made in 2009, by House Bill No. 1324, removed a statutory reference to the optional long-form income tax return, which was eliminated.